 Conclusion

-Testing push notifications on the iOS simulator have now become a simple thing.
+Testing push notifications on the iOS simulator has now become simple.
 By configuring common JSON payloads for your app as quick actions, you can iterate quickly and verify implementations like Rich Notifications.
-If you don’t like using 3rd party tools like RocketSim, you can use the terminal instead.
+If you don’t like using third-party tools like RocketSim, you can use the terminal instead.

 If you like to improve your workflow, even more, check out the workflow category page.
 Feel free to contact me or tweet to me on Twitter if you have any additional tips or feedback.